Chris-Not-Mikey/EE312-Final-Project/scripts/README.md

 3. x axis name (for example V1).
 Should be a string
 4. y axis data array  (for example voltage sweep).
 Should by a Python array
 5. y axis unit (for example ohms).
 Should be a string
-6. y axis label (for example the filename) Should be a string
-7.  x axis name (for example V1).
+6. y axis name (for example V1).
 Should be a string
+7. y axis label (for example the filename) Should be a string
 8. Marker (for example 'bs' for blue square).
-Vals can be found here:
+Vals can be found here: https://matplotlib.org/stable/api/markers_api.html